A 30-second advertising spot in the 2013 Super Bowl cost between $3.7 and $3.8 million.

 A 30-second spot in the 2012 Super Bowl sold for $3.5 million.

 A 30-second advertising spot in the 2011 Super Bowl cost $3 million -- and in the 2010 between $2.7 million and $3 million.

 The cost of a 30-second commercial for the Feb.
-24, 2013, Academy Awards telecast will be about $1.7 million, according to digitalspy.com.
+24, 2013, Academy Awards telecast was about $1.7 million, according to digitalspy.com.

 According tweo Nielsen (January 2011, Seattle Times), Americans in 2010 watched more TV than ever -- an average of 34 hours per person per week.

 CBS was the #1 network for 51 of 52 weeks.
 Among viewers age 18 to 49, Fox ranked first.
 Eight of the top 10 highest-rating programs were football games (the other two were Academy Awards and "Undercover Boss" premiere).

 All the cable news channels posted declines from 2009 -- Fox remained the most popular (it had beat CNN for the first time in 2009 among 25-to-54-year-olds).
 USA remained the most popular cable network during prime time.

 Nielsen (according to Norman Herr at CSU, Northridge) says the average American watches more than 4 hours of television each day -- and that in the life of a 65-year-old person, she or he will have spent 9 years watching TV.

 Herr (and TV Free America) says an average child will have seen 8,000 murders on TV and 200,000 by age 18.
 The child sees 20,000 30-second TV commercials each year (and sees 2 million by age 65).

 According to the Benton Foundation, as on March 2011, the FCC